marina601/scooter-circle/README.md

 -	A logged-in user will benefit from the full functionality of the site.
 -	The navigation links will contain (Home, Products, Profile, Logout)
--	Logged in users can view the full range of products available on the site
+-	Logged-in users can view the full range of products available on the site
--	Logged in users can add a review once full product details are viewed, where an empty text field will be provided for them to add their review.
+-	Logged-in users can add a review once full product details are viewed, where an empty text field will be provided for them to add their review.
 -	Logged-in users can view other users reviews for the selected product
--	Logged in users can Edit or Delete their review
+-	Logged-in users can Edit or Delete their review
--	Logged in users can see all the reviews which they have created on their profile page and manage them accordingly
+-	Logged-in users can see all the reviews which they have created on their profile page and manage them accordingly

 ##### back to [content](#table-of-content)